History of Islam in southern Italy: Emirate of Bari (847–871)

 The Adriatic port city of Bari, in the Apulia region of southern Italy, was captured by a Muslim army in 847, then remained under Muslim control for the next 25 years.
-It became the capital of a small independent Islamic state with an emir and a mosque of its own.
+It became the capital of a small, independent Islamic state with an emir and a mosque of its own.
 The first ruler of Bari was Khalfun, who had probably come from Sicily.
 After his death in 852, he was succeeded by Mufarraq ibn Sallam, who strengthened the Muslim conquest and enlarged its boundaries.
 He also asked for official recognition from Baghdad Caliph al-Mutawakkil's governor in Egypt as wāli (i.e., prefect ruling over a province of the Abbasid empire).
 The third, and last, emir of Bari was Sawdan, who came to power around 857 after the murder of Mufarraq.
 He invaded the lands of the Lombard Duchy of Benevento, forcing duke Adelchis to pay a tribute.
 In 864, he obtained the official investiture requested by Mufarrag.
-The town was embellished with a mosque, palaces and public works.
+The town was embellished with architecture including a mosque, palaces and public works.

-In 866 the Emperor Louis organised a response.
+In 866, the Emperor Louis organised a response.
 After a five-year campaign, he fought his way deep into Apulia and Calabria but bypassing major population centres like Bari or Taranto.
 A few towns were freed of Muslim control and the various Muslim bands encountered were universally defeated.
 Encouraged by these successes, Louis attacked Bari with a ground force of Franks and Lombards and aided by a Croatian fleet.
-In February 871 the citadel fell and Sawdan was captured and taken to Benevento in chains.
-In 1002 a last attempt of Saracen conquest was stopped, when a Venetian fleet defeated Muslims besieging Bari.
+In February 871, the citadel fell and Sawdan was captured and taken to Benevento in chains.
+In 1002 a last attempt of Saracen conquest was stopped, when a Venetian fleet defeated the Muslims besieging Bari.